CodingItWrong/outsidein.dev/docs/exercise-intro.md

 If you use a different frontend library or state management later, don't worry: the testing principles and practices in this book apply to any frontend application.

+## Pick Your Framework
-From here, pick the exercise you want to do:
+To get started, pick the version of the exercise you want to do:

 - [Vue Exercise](/vue/)
 - [React Exercise](/react/)